bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Entity [description](definitions.md#order).

+Each order falls into one of the following categories:
+- **Inactive** - the order has the last [Order State](#order-state) with status DONE or CANCELED.
+- **Active** - otherwise.

 ### Post

 Requirements:
+- The current number of active orders is lower than specified maximum number.
 - [Target Stop](#stop) of the Order must exist.
 - [Route](#route) referenced by the Order must exist and must contain the Target Stop.
 - [Car](#car) referenced by the Order must exist.